divijbhandari0-sys/exp-6/README.md

 Divij Bhandari
 25070123160

-Experiment 6 : Study of conditional Statement in python Naman Bothra 25070123078
+Experiment 6 : Study of conditional Statement in python

 Aim : Study of conditional Statements in python